junxit/us-congress-code/title-22/chapter-7/sec-290h.md

 Amendment by Pub.
 L. 106–113, div.
 B, § 1000(a)(2) [title V, § 586(h)(1)], Nov.
 29, 1999, 113 Stat.
 1535, 1501A–119, directing the repeal of pars.
 (4) and (5) of this section did not become effective pursuant to section 1000(a)(2) [title V, § 586] of div.
 B of Pub.
 L. 106–113, formerly set out as an Abolition of the Inter-American Foundation note under section 290f of this title.

+### Change of Name

+African Development Foundation changed to United States African Development Foundation by Pub.
+L. 113–76, div.
+K, title III, Jan.
+17, 2014, 128 Stat.
+482. See section 290h–1 of this title.

 ### Short Title

 Pub.
 L. 96–533, title V, § 501, Dec.
 16, 1980, 94 Stat.
 3151, provided: “This title [enacting this subchapter] may be cited as the ‘African Development Foundation Act’.”